Senior Scam Watch

 Who is targeted

-Seniors who use computers
+Seniors who use computers or tablets

 What to do

-Investment and Cryptocurrency Scam Offers
+Investment and Cryptocurrency Scam Targeting Seniors

 Who is targeted

-Seniors interested in investing
+Seniors interested in investing or cryptocurrency

 What to do